coral-lab-asu/coral-lab-asu.github.io/publications_new.md

  limited range of thematic categories and visual analytical tasks.
 To address these gaps, we introduce MapIQ, a benchmark dataset comprising
  14,706 question-answer pairs across three map types—choropleth maps, cartograms, and proportional symbol maps spanning topics from six distinct themes (e.g., housing, crime).
-We evaluate multiple MLLMs using six visual analytical tasks, comparing their performance against one another and a humanbaseline.
+We evaluate multiple MLLMs using six visual analytical tasks, comparing their performance against one another and a human baseline.
 An additional experiment...
         </p>

         <div class="pub-links">